LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/MutualTLSAuthentication/DetaildAPI/mtlsCertificate.md

 indicator: both
 ---

-This method allows you manage certificates according to specified parameters (accountId, name, p12 and password).
+This method allows you to manage certificates according to specified parameters (accountId, name, p12 and password).

 ### Request